-The venue to your virtual wedding can be as simplistic or as elaborate as you’d like.
+The venue of your virtual wedding can be as simplistic or as elaborate as you’d like.
 If you’re going virtual with the goal of saving money, then opting for a ceremony in your own house or backyard can be the perfect venue.

 Planning a destination wedding may also be a major reason to consider virtual wedding ideas.
 If you want your wedding venue to be the remote destination of your dreams, you can allow those who can’t travel to join in remotely.

 As you decide on your ideal virtual wedding venue, don’t forget to consider the role technology will play.
-You’ll want your venue to have a stable and reliable internet connection as well accessible outlets to power and charge any computers, microphones, cameras, and any other electronics you’ll need.
+You’ll want your venue to have a stable and reliable internet connection as well as accessible outlets to power and charge any computers, microphones, cameras, and any other electronics you’ll need.